When I look up the images and graphics that represent the word “feedback” here is what comes up, typically.

 In my own creative journey as a food photographer, I have felt, from time to time, a strong need for in-depth, objective feedback on my work.
 Since my educational background is purely technology-related, I did not have the opportunity to go through the rigorous feedback processes that are a part of arts-related curricula.
 So from time to time, I felt a keen gap in my understanding of my own craft, its strengths and weaknesses.
 I needed a fresh pair of eyes to look at my images and tell me what they saw – where was I, in the context of my work?
 Were there skill gaps?
 Did they detect any patterns?
 Were there technical strengths?
 Did my work have emotional impact?
 What about the technical aspects?
 I figured the answers to these questions would help me chalk out a roadmap for my creative practice and progress.
 So I asked a few people I knew from social media for feedback on my work.

-The whole experience led to some powerful insights on how feedback could be made into a more useful and powerful process for myself and others.
-I have since used my learnings and insights effectively as a feedback provider to my fellow photographers and creatives.
+The whole experience led to some powerful insights on how feedback could be tailored into a more useful and powerful process for myself and others.
+Since then, I have been able to effectively apply these insights and fine-tune my own process as a feedback provider for fellow photographers and creatives.

 Types of feedback: Subjective Vs Objective Feedback

 In my experience, Feedback can be of two kinds.
 The first is related to the “market appeal” and includes aspects like trends, demands, niche, market gaps, social media algorithms, promotions, visibility, personal relatability and so forth.
 This kind of feedback is subjective and depends on individual worldview and definition of “success”.
 The feedback usually falls within the framework of “right” and “wrong” ways to achieve this definition of success.